 Prescription required.
 Can not be split.
-Product of UK/EU.
-Shipped from United Kingdom of Great Britain and Northern Ireland.
+Product of Australia.
+Shipped from Australia.
 Zetia is also marketed internationally under the name Ezetrol.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more